SpectralVectors/TransMat/README.md

 TransMat is an Add-on for Blender's Node Editor.

-It will create a python file with a list of instructions to recreate your Blender material in Unreal.
+It will create a python file with a list of instructions to instantly, automatically recreate your Blender material in Unreal.

 # How to Use